heyLu/heylu.github.com/_posts/2013-07-06-a-thing-or-two-about-failure.md

 important.
 After I got to write that letter (inspired by a letter by another person), I enjoyed it immensely.
-Maybe I just like talking about myself, but I like to imagine that I enjoyed writing the letter and caring about that person (like, for real, not in 10-second daydreams. if that worked, I'd have answered the letter pretty quickly).
+Maybe I just like talking about myself, but I like to imagine that I enjoyed writing the letter and caring about that person (like, for real, not in 10-second daydreams.
+If that worked, I'd have answered the letter pretty quickly).

+But the wonderful thing about "creating", is that there is an infinite amount of things and non-things to create.
+So I can be happy writing code (which is many things by itself), trying to draw something, making music in some way, writing notes/posts/diary entries, but also while doing many other things such as solving mathy problems, thinking about new projects/ideas or teaching.
+And even that isn't everything, because cooking, writing letters and visiting awesome people is some kind of creation.
+So many things to make me happy, I "just" have to not give in when it doesn't go so well.

 I also really enjoy having ideas, thinking really weird thoughts.
 And being in the shower is most inspiring.
 I think that's actually bad,